 Fjord is a digital design firm that puts design at the heart. — fjordnet.com

 Fjord is an excellent, industry-leading app design firm.
-Fjord produces useful, simple yet amazingly modern and sharp applications with an unyielding commitment to people-friendly values and human-centered design.
+Fjord produces useful, simple yet amazingly modern, and sharp applications with an unyielding commitment to people-friendly values and human-centered design.
 Their mobile app design stands out for its precision and focus on utility — the types of services people need.
 With offices in Europe, North America, South America, Asia, and Australia, they bring a forward-thinking, diverse, and ever-evolving perspective to their design.
-Even just a quick look at Fjord’s portfolio of work, and you’ll see a compilation of slick app design for many important and useful services as well as global, industry-leading companies.
+Even just a quick look at Fjord’s portfolio of work, and you’ll see a compilation of slick app designs for many important and useful services as well as global, industry-leading companies.
 It’s easy to see the consistent excellence yet diversity of Fjord’s mobile app design — look at the work done for Greek bank Piraeus or Finnish airliner Finnair.
 Whatever industry Fjord works in, their mobile apps help make the service that much more effective.

 4. Work & Co